sysfce2/aurutils/ISSUE_TEMPLATE.md

 bash xtrace aur <name> <arguments>
 ```

-and attach the resulting files (xtrace, stderr, stdout) to this issue.
+and attach the resulting files to this issue.